melintea/upml/doc/upml/syntax.md

 Canonical execution order (CEO):

 * respected by FSM.
-* not respected by HSM; HSM execution order is transition actions then state exit actions then state enter actions.
+* not respected by HSM; HSM execution order is: transition actions then state exit actions then state enter actions.

 **Plantuml**: @see [the plantuml state diagram](https://plantuml.com/state-diagram):